David Strangway: Early life and education

 Strangway was born in 1934 in Simcoe, Ontario.
-He studied at the University of Toronto, earning a B.A. in Physics and Geology in 1956, an M.A. in physics and a Ph.D in physics in 1960.
+He studied at the University of Toronto, earning a BA in Physics and Geology in 1956, an MA in physics and a PhD in physics in 1960.

 Career

 Strangway began his teaching career as an Assistant Professor of Geology at the University of Colorado between 1961-64.
 In 1965, he joined M.I.T for three years as both an Assistant Professor of Geophysics and Researcher.
 In 1970, he joined NASA as the Chief of the Geophysics Branch and was responsible for the geophysical aspects of the Apollo missions.
 In 1972, he was awarded the NASA Exceptional Scientific Achievement Medal for his scientific contribution to NASA.
 As Chief of NASA's Geophysics Branch, David Strangway designed lunar experiments for Apollo astronauts and also was involved in the examination of returned Moon rocks that contributed to the further knowledge of the Solar System.
 Strangway is the author or co-author of more than 165 research papers, including results of lunar sample studies and experiments.
 Strangway's research focused extensively on magnetic studies and electromagnetic sounding, both terrestrially for exploration and mapping and in lunar mapping and exploration.
 Since 1971 he has served on a great number of scientific and academic committees on behalf of governmental or private sector organizations.
 In 1973 he served as the director of the Lunar Science Institute (later renamed the Lunar and Planetary Institute in 1977).

-He was a vice-president at the University of Toronto and the chairman of its Geology Department from 1973 to 1983.
+He was a vice-president and provost of the University of Toronto and the chairman of its Geology Department from 1973 to 1983.
 Upon the retirement of James Ham in 1983, Strangway was appointed the acting president of the University of Toronto.
 He was elevated to become the University's eleventh President after the designated successor, Donald Forster, suddenly died of a heart attack in August of that year.